goreleaser/example-bun/README.md

 # example-bun

-Example Bun project using GoReleaser
+This uses GoReleaser v2.5+ to build and release a Bun project with GoReleaser.